 Art: the expression or application of human creative skill and imagination.
 I like this definition.
 What qualifies as art is, of course, highly subjective.
-The following reviews are only one opinion in a world chock full of opinions.
+The following reviews are only one opinion—mine.

 The Chicago summer is heating up…